helm/charts/stable/nats/README.md

 ## Sidecars

 If you have a need for additional containers to run within the same pod as NATS (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter.
+Simply define your container according to the Kubernetes container spec.

 ```yaml
 sidecars: